tryolabs/react-examples/kanban/README.md

 ![Screenshot of the app](img/kanban.png)

-This example will be, essentially, an underpowered Trello clone.
-Here we'll actually run a server and implement persistent storage of new tasks and deletion.

 ## The Server

 We'll be using [Flask][flask] for the server, since we don't need much.
 First,